 Her career path changed when she was asked to lobby for the passage of a bill to remove repetitive motion injuries, like carpal tunnel, as recognized, compensable injuries under workers’ compensation law.
 Penny’s father had worked for General Motors for years and both of her parents currently worked at Toyota Manufacturing.
 She had seen her mom suffer a repetitive motion injury and wear an arm brace for carpal tunnel syndrome.
 She had firsthand knowledge that carpal tunnel was real and that its effects could be devastating.
 Overwhelmed by the amount of money insurance companies have to buy influence and shape public debate to beat good people down, she decided to switch career tracks and go to law school to help people fight back.

 In her spare time, Penny still enjoys adventure.
 She loves traveling with her family.
 She SCUBA dives, snow skis, zip lines, hikes, and does Cross Fit whenever she can.
 She fulfilled her dream of jumping out of a perfectly good airplane and convinced Rocky to take the leap first.
+Penny always loved horses and recently brought Titan (named by the boys) to the farm, a retired 4 year old thoroughbred that is 17 ½ hands.
+She is thrilled to be caring for the horse and learning to ride.
 She is working on becoming an excellent cook.
 However, she never has and never will be any good at ironing clothes.